daniellauding/qasa-lovable/README.md

 **Background**: 15+ years in product design and prototyping, expert in design systems and component libraries.
 Previously worked at Spotify and other tech companies.

 **Why I Built This**: To make prototyping accessible to everyone at Qasa while ensuring consistent branding and faster ideation.

-**Copywriter Guidelines**: This project follows Qasa's established copywriting guidelines and tone of voice.
-All content maintains consistency with Qasa's brand messaging and user experience standards.

 ---